 Hundreds of Tamils protested in Mullaitivu against Sri Lankan state-organised resettlement schemes for Muslims that that locals say are intended to alter the ethno-demography of the area and destroy hundreds of acres of forest planted and preserved by the LTTE.

 "We grew these!
 But your job is to cut them?"

-Protestors travelled from all districts of the Tamil homeland, marching seven kilometres along the Vaarivannaan, Koozhamarippu forest.
+Protesters travelled from all districts of the Tamil homeland, marching seven kilometres along the Vaarivannaan, Koozhamarippu forest.

-Tamil parliamentarian Shanthi Sriskantharajah attended the protest as well as Northern Provincial Councillors T. Raviharan, A. Puvaneswaran and B. Kajatheepan.
+Tamil parliamentarian Shanthi Sriskantharajah attended the protest as well as Northern Provincial Councillors T Raviharan, A Puvaneswaran and B Kajatheepan.

 "Koozhamarippu won't fall, your cowardly blades won't rise"

 Around 177 acres is to be destroyed for the resettlement of Muslim families.

 Concern has been raised by civil society groups about anti-Muslim rhetoric surrounding the organisation of the protest, and the inflammatory nature of discussions about the issue on social media.